-b. for Antagonist-mode assays: First supplement the bulk volume of Reporter Cell suspension with a 2x-concentration of the challenge agonist L-Phenylephrine (refer to "A word about antagonist-mode assay setup", pg.
+b. for Antagonist-mode assays: Supplement the bulk volume of Reporter Cells suspension with a 2x-concentration of the challenge agonist (refer to "A word about antagonist-mode assay setup", pg.
 8).
-Dispense 15 μ l / well of cell suspension into the assay plate.
+Dispense 15 \mul / well of cell suspension into the Assay Plate.

 6.)
-Dispense $15 \,\mu$ l / well of 2x-concentrated treatment media (from Step 2a) into the assay plate.
+Dispense $15 \mu l / well$ of 2x-concentrated treatment media (from Step 2a) into the assay plate.